-Think about that: if a plane from Beijing to Xi’an costs 800RMB while a soft-sleeper train ticket only costs 300RMB, you’re savings equal 500RMB plus an extra 100-200RMB saved by not booking an extra hotel night.
-That’s almost US$100 savings right there!
+Think about that: when traveling from Beijing to Xian, a flight costs 800RMB while a soft-sleeper train ticket only costs 300RMB, you’re savings equal 500RMB plus an extra 100-400RMB saved by not booking an extra hotel night (depending on what level of hotel you book).

 For trips of 4 hours or less you can get by with what is known as a “hard seat” while any longer or overnight trips will be best done with a “hard sleeper” berth.
 Just like airline tickets, it is entirely possible to book China train tickets online.

 Try to learn their card games or practice your Chinese.
 You’ll find that they are some of the most fun people to visit with!

 For traditional backpacker travelers, this is a no-brainer.
 If you’re used to “luxury travel” however, this might not be such an obvious tip.

 Most people I speak with have this impression that hostels, especially those in countries like China, are dirty, uncomfortable, and loud.
-While there may be a few like that in China, I’m sure, the truth is that most of the time hostels are comparable to a 3-star hotel.
+While there may be a few like that in China, the truth is that most of the time hostels are comparable to a 3-star hotel.

-If you’re traveling alone you can save quite a bit by staying in a community room (see the photo above for an example).
+If you’re traveling alone you can save quite a bit of money by staying in a community room (see the photo above for an example).
 If you’re traveling as a couple or a family and want more privacy, most hostels also have a “private room” option that is a bit more expensive but still cheap.

 Hostels in China are beneficial in so many ways to a budget-conscious China traveler:

-- They usually have an English-speaking staff
+- They usually have an English-speaking staff.

-- They cater to travelers, so they offer great travel resources
+- They cater to travelers, so they offer great travel resources.

-- Their location is often a perk, like a historic building or old part of the city
+- Their location is often a perk, like a historic building or old part of the city.

-- They’re cheaper than a hotel by 50%!
+- They’re cheaper than a hotel, often by 50% or more!

 If this is the route you choose to take, I recommend taking a look at Hostelworld.com.
 They have the best selection of hostels that also include pictures and reviews.

 Tip #4: Avoid Bank Fees AND Pickpockets

-Here’s the catch: because pick-pocketing is common place all across China, you don’t want to be carrying too much cash with you at any one time.
-So how do you balance not carrying too much cash with avoiding bank fees?
+Here’s the catch: because pick-pocketing is common place all across China, you don’t want to be carrying too much cash with you at any one time (this is one of a few of my tips for staying safe while traveling China).

 - Protect your cash: Don’t leave your cash in your hotel/hostel.
 This seems common sense, but so many people I know have lost money this way.
 When carrying your cash on you, be smarter than the pick pocket.
 Don’t keep all of the cash in one place on you and keep it hidden.